National security and anti-terrorism laws

 • other powers, including powers of search, seizure and arrest.

-Before proceeding it is important to say that this area of law is highly tecnical, complicated and rapidly changing.
+Before proceeding it is important to say that this area of law is highly technical, complicated and rapidly changing.
 Accordingly, there is a real chance that by the time you read this section, some of the information in it will already be out of date.
-If you need specific legal advice about Australian anti-terrorism laws, see a lawyer (see Contact points).
+If you need specific legal advice about Australian anti-terrorism laws, see a lawyer (see Legal Aid),

 Terrorist act offences